kapoorshikhar/Python/README.md

-Python stands out as a popular choice for many reasons, making it a great option for various programming needs.
-Here are some key reasons why you might consider using Python:
+<H4>Python stands out as a popular choice for many reasons, making it a great option for various programming needs.</H4> Here are some key reasons why you might consider using Python:

 <h2>Ease of Learning:</h2>